Welcome to our new website. We promise to keep updating if you promise to keep visiting!

 NEW HAVEN PRESERVATION TRUST AWARD

 We are honored to be among the recipients of a preservation award from the New Haven Preservation Trust at their 60th Annual Meeting!
-Thank you.
+Thank you to NHPT and congratulations on your anniversary.

 COVID-19 UPDATE: OUR FACILITY IS CURRENTLY OPEN BY APPOINTMENT ONLY.
 PLEASE CONTACT US IF YOU WOULD LIKE TO SEE OUR EXHIBITION OR CONDUCT RESEARCH IN OUR ARCHIVES.